 My content team exploded with productivity once I gave them access to the site in WordPress.
 I was the bottleneck in the process so once I got out of the way things went great.

 I hired one for a role that totally changed the trajectory of the site I’ve been telling you about.
 It saved me over one hour for each piece of content.

 The Content Manager.

-It took me about an hour to an hour and a half to editor and draft a single post for my niche site.
+It took me about an hour to an hour and a half to edit and draft a single post for my niche site.